-Handwashing is one of the most effective ways to keep yourself from getting sick.
-Clean hands can help germs from spreading from person to person in homes, workplaces, and schools.
-So why are kids still doing it wrong?
-Maybe they haven’t been taught explicitly or perhaps it just hasn’t stuck.
-Well, no more.
-Follow our advice on how to teach kids to wash their hands once and for all:
+Over the past year, we’ve heard time and again that handwashing is one of the most effective ways to help keep yourself from getting sick.
+Clean hands can help keep germs from spreading from person to person in homes, workplaces, and schools.
+As many of us head back to in-person instruction, it’s a great time to review those handwashing procedures.
+Follow our advice on how to teach kids to wash their hands and make it stick:

 Give them five easy steps to follow.

 Too many steps and kids won’t remember.
 Teach kids to wash their hands using these five steps, and for a good reminder, print one of these posters:

 - Wet your hands with warm water.

 - Scrub your hands for 20 seconds.
 (Remember to clean your palms, the back of your hands, between your fingers, and under your nails.
 Germs are good at hiding!)